 NIF is a crucial element of the science-based Stockpile Stewardship Program to maintain the safety, security, and reliability of the nation’s nuclear stockpile without underground testing.
 Researchers use NIF experiments to further their understanding of weapon physics issues and the effects of aging on weapons-relevant materials.
 NIF experimental data validate 3D weapon simulation codes and inform Life Extension programs, the regularly planned refurbishments of nuclear weapon systems to ensure long-term reliability.
 In addition, experiments devoted to studying inertial confinement fusion aid in investigating questions remaining from underground nuclear testing.

 With more than 10 years of operation and more than 3,000 shots, the NIF Team continues to set records in power, energy, and neutron yield and to provide new insights into phenomena like the metallization of hydrogen and the extreme conditions in the interiors of distant planets (see Discovery Science).
-While the scientific Grand Challenge of fusion ignition remains an unrealized goal, each step in the journey to fusion ignition and beyond provides new insights and helps close the gaps in our knowledge of unresolved issues.
+Each step in the journey to fusion ignition and beyond provides new insights and helps close the gaps in our knowledge.

 The uncharted path the team has carved is rich with discovery, invention, and new understanding.
 From administrative professionals to x-ray technicians, and every profession and job skill in between, NIF & Photon Science people have and will continue to serve as committed stewards of the nation’s security and scientific leadership, now and in generations to come.

 The articles in “Keys to Our Success” highlight the people and programs that have contributed to the success of the NIF & Photon Science Directorate and the National Ignition Facility over more than a decade.